The Insurance and Reinsurance Law Review: Israel

-The new Regulations for the Protection of Privacy (Information Security) became effective in May 2018.
-The Regulations establish, for the first time in Israel, a specific arrangement regarding protection of databases, including establishing organisational procedures and risk management enhancement steps.
+The Regulations for the Protection of Privacy (Information Security) became effective in May 2018.
+The Regulations established, for the first time in Israel, a specific arrangement regarding protection of databases, including establishing organisational procedures and risk management enhancement steps.
 They also include a duty to report any severe data breach to the Database Registrar at the Privacy Protection Authority, which may instruct that notification be given to persons who may be affected.
-This constitutes a substantial development in the data breach regulatory regime in Israel and highlights the importance of purchasing cyber insurance.
+This constituted a substantial development in the data breach regulatory regime in Israel and highlighted the importance of purchasing cyber insurance.

 The EU General Data Protection Regulation, which became effective in May 2018, applies to Israeli companies that either target the European Union (by offering goods or services to individuals from EU Member States) or monitor the behaviour of individuals from EU Member States (e.g., by tracking them online).

-According to a survey of the Israel National Cyber Directorate regarding cyber insurance, only 13 per cent of Israeli companies purchase cyber insurance.
-However, penetration of cyber insurance is increasing following increased awareness and the impact of the new regulations, as well as published reports on significant events in 2020, which increased the appetite of Israeli companies to purchase cyber insurance.
+According to a survey of the Israel National Cyber Directorate regarding cyber insurance in 2019, only 13 per cent of Israeli companies purchased cyber insurance.
+However, penetration of cyber insurance was growing as a result of increased awareness and the impact of the new regulations, as well as published reports on significant events in 2020 and 2021, which increased the appetite of Israeli companies to purchase cyber insurance.
 However, similarly to the global trend in cyber insurance, we expect that the terms for cyber insurance will be hardened during 2022, including co-insurance, increased deductibles and premium etc.

 iv D&O insurance